gaverhae/blog/blog/content/md/posts/2021-08-15-cwafi-9-clojure.md

 type annotations, but apart from that the code is surprisingly similar at all levels, using [my Clojure monad macros][monad].

-In order to fosu on the interesting parts, this post assumes we start with the register code already compiled[^compile] to this form, showing Haskell and Clojure versions side-by-side:
+In order to focus on the interesting parts, this post assumes we start with the register code already compiled[^compile] to this form, showing Haskell and Clojure versions side-by-side: